casper-astro/tutorials_devel/docs/tutorials/rfsoc/readme.md

 or DACs and their supporting components populate the entire tile.
 There are two different tile architectures found in RFSoC devices: quad-tile and dual-tile.
-The number of tiles found in the device and their capabilities varies between RFSoC pacakages and generation.
-The quad- and dual-tile architectures are depicated in the below figure.
+The number of tiles found in the device and their capabilities varies between RFSoC packages and generation.
+The quad- and dual-tile architectures are depicted in the below figure.

 ![](../../_static/img/rfsoc/readme/qt-dt-arch12.png)